Canario5/Livesport-One-Row-Football/README.md

 ![](docs/images/LS-live.png)

 > Note: The speed of this extension depends on how many football matches you have opened.
 If you want swifter reactions then hide matches from leagues you are not interested in.

+### How to install an unpacked Chrome Extension

+You can download this extension on [release page](https://github.com/Canario5/Livesport-One-line-Football/releases).
+Then unpack downloaded .zip archive and load extension manually into Chrome browser.
+The best way is to follow the official [guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) from Google.